Malvina Hoffman

-Malvina Cornell Hoffman (June 15, 1885July 10, 1966) (Note: Her date of birth is June 15, 1885 according to secondary sources and the Social Security record of her death.
+Malvina Cornell Hoffman (/ˈhɒfmən/; June 15, 1885July 10, 1966) (Note: Her date of birth is June 15, 1885 according to secondary sources and the Social Security record of her death.
 Her year of birth is also given as 1887.) was an American sculptor and author, well known for her life-size bronze sculptures of people.
 She also worked in plaster and marble.
 Hoffman created portrait busts of working-class people and significant individuals.
 She was particularly known for her sculptures of dancers, such as Anna Pavlova.
 Her sculpture series of culturally diverse people, entitled Hall of the Races of Mankind, was a popular permanent exhibition at the Field Museum of Natural History in Chicago.
 It was featured at the Century of Progress International Exposition at the Chicago World's Fair of 1933.

 She was commissioned to execute commemorative monuments and was awarded many prizes and honors, including a membership to the National Sculpture Society.
 In 1925, she was elected into the National Academy of Design as an Associate member and became a full Academician in 1931.
 Many of her portraits of individuals are among the collection of the New York Historical Society.
 She maintained a salon, a social gathering of artistic and personal acquaintances, at her Sniffen Court studio for many years.

 She was highly skilled in foundry techniques, often casting her own works.
 Hoffman published a definitive work on historical and technical aspects of bronze casting, Sculpture Inside and Out, in 1939.